 When Did Modern Design Become Modern Design?

-The phrase “modern design” confuses many people, and understandably so.
+The phrase “modern design” is slightly confusing.
 When people hear the word “modern,” they likely assume the time period in question is their own.
 After all, people refer to modern ways of doing things when talking about the present day.
 They also describe something as “modern” when it’s new and exciting.

-But Modern design means something different.
-When people talk about Modern design — note the capital “M” — they are referring to a specific period.
-Ironically, that period happens to be in the past.
-The Modern design era stretched from the late 19th century into the mid-20th century.
-Many of the details and aesthetics people associate with Modern design come from Germany and Scandinavia.
+However, Modern design refers to a specific period.
+Many of the details and aesthetics people associate with Modern design originate from Germany and Scandinavia.
 As a design style, Modernism is found in many different places, including works of art, architecture and interior design.

-Since it is a historical style, Modernism has several fixed elements and features that make it easy to identify once you know what to look for.
+Since it is a historical style, Modernism has several fixed elements and features.
 Some of the defining features of Modern design include:

 - Clean lines: Compared to earlier styles, which tended to be more ornate and dramatic, Modernism is all about clean, clear lines and simple details.
 After the heavy ornamentation of the Victorian era, Modernism must have felt like a breath of fresh air for consumers and designers alike.